-To be able to use the LoRa® functionality, we need to first update the modems firmware through the Arduino IDE.
-Connect the Portenta and Vision shield to your computer and open the Arduino IDE.
-The LoRa® module on the Vision Shield can be accessed by using the MKRWAN library(if you can't find it in your examples list, you can go to Tools > Library Manager and type "MKRWAN library" to install it).
+To be able to use the LoRa® functionality, you need to first update the modems firmware through the Arduino IDE.
+Connect the Portenta H7 and Vision Shield to your computer and open the Arduino IDE.
+The LoRa® module on the Vision Shield can be accessed by using the MKRWAN library(if you cannot find it in your examples list, you can go to Tools > Library Manager and type "MKRWAN library" to install it).
 This library provides all the APIS to communicate with LoRa® and LoRaWAN® networks and can be installed from the library manager.
 Select the Portenta H7 (M7 core) board in the Arduino IDE, like shown below.

-After uploading the sketch, open the serial monitor to confirm that the firmware has been updated.
-If the upload was successful it will print the progress in the serial monitor.
+After uploading the sketch, open the Serial Monitor to confirm that the firmware has been updated.
+If the upload is successful, it will print the progress in the Serial Monitor.

-It's now time to connect your Portenta H7 and LoRa® Vision Shield to TTN.
-You'll need to upload code to the board using OpenMV
+It is now time to connect your Portenta H7 and Vision Shield - LoRa® to TTN.
+You will need to upload code to the board using OpenMV

 Plug the Portenta Vision Shield - LoRa® to the Portenta H7 and them to your PC through the USB port.
 If the Portenta board does not show up on OpenMV, try double-pressing the reset button on the Portenta.
-And now update to the latest firmware in OpenMV.
+Now update to the latest firmware in OpenMV.